-- A company can submit a dossier for approval of a biocomparable to COFEPRIS eight years prior to expiration of the patent on the originator biological, however approval for the biocomparable will only be granted at the end of the term of the patent.
+- A company can submit a dossier for approval of a biocomparable to COFEPRIS eight years prior to the expiration of the patent on the originator biological, however, approval for the biocomparable will only be granted at the end of the term of the patent.

-- Mexico do not accept foreign comparators and accept bioequivalence studies involving only their local comparator products
+- Mexico does not accept foreign comparators and accept bioequivalence studies involving only their local comparator products

 - Companies have to provide information concerning dissolution profiles or bioavailability studies regarding the reference product.
 COFEPRIS periodically issues a list of reference medicinal products.

 - The Federal Commission for the Protection against Sanitary Risk (COFEPRIS) is in charge of regulating BA laboratories